 The OPA's booklet 'Swallowing - nutrition when it's difficult' gives advice on foods and some recipes for a variety of suitable dishes that may help with building up strength after the weight loss that usually occurs after this surgery.
-Because of the changes in diet, it is important to ensure that they continue to have regular blood tests after discharge from hospital; initially 1-2 months after surgery, later approximately every 6-12 months [as a general rule dieticians have recommend FBC; Vitamin B12; Iron (Iron and iron bindings); Folate; Vitamin D; Zinc; PEI (Pancreatic enzyme insufficiency) but as every one's outcome and progress will be different, it will be for doctors to decide eventually which blood tests are needed].
+Because of the changes in diet, it is important to ensure that they continue to have regular blood tests after discharge initially 1-2 months after surgery, later approximately every 6-12 months [as a general rule, dieticians have recommend FBC; Vitamin B12; Iron (Iron and iron bindings); Folate; Vitamin D; Zinc; PEI (Pancreatic enzyme insufficiency)

+but as every one's outcome and progress will be different, it will be up to the doctors to decide eventually which blood tests are needed].
 These tests should then be reviewed by a dietician, Upper GI nurse or consultant.
-Some basic principles around eating are given on pages 19 and 20.
+Some basic principles about eating are given on pages 19 and 20.

-Longer lasting effects of an oesophagectomy may include occasional or persistent 'Dumping syndrome' (see page 19, below) after eating - a feeling of sweating, dizziness or nausea due to temporary insulin overproduction - vomiting where too much food has been taken at once, malabsorption and diarrhoea (especially if the Vagus Nerve has been damaged during surgery), and general fatigue and depression.
-Sleeping patterns may be disturbed, especially as they will need to adapt to sleep at a higher angle, with extra pillows and/or a wedge, than they were used to, in order to minimise acid or bile reflux.
-Regaining strength and a return to life as it was before the operation may well take 12 to 18 months, and will also be influenced by the ability to manage their pain and improve their mobility.
+Longer lasting effects of an oesophagectomy may include occasional or persistent 'Dumping syndrome' (see page 19, below) after eating - a feeling of sweating, dizziness or nausea due to temporary insulin overproduction - vomiting, when too much food has been taken at once, malabsorption and diarrhoea (especially if the Vagus Nerve has been damaged during surgery), and general fatigue and depression.
+Sleeping patterns may be disturbed, especially as they will be adapted to sleep at a higher angle, with extra pillows and/or a wedge, in order to minimise acid or bile reflux.
+Regaining strength and returning to life as it was before the operation may take 12 to 18 months, and it will also be influenced by the ability to manage their pain and improve their mobility.